siegeon/magic.lambda.slots/README.md

 ```
 slots.create:foo
-   slots.return-value:int:57
+   return-value:int:57
 slots.delete:foo

 // Throws exception, since [foo] no longer exists.
 slots.get:foo
 ```

-### slots.return-nodes
+### return-nodes

 Returns a bunch of nodes (lambda) from your slot.
 Can only be invoked from the inside of a dynamically created slot.
 Example below.

 ```
 slots.create:foo
-   slots.return-nodes
+   return-nodes
       integer-value:int:57
       string-value:Foo bar
 slots.invoke:foo
 ```

-### slots.return-value
+### return-value

 Returns a single value from your slot.
 Can only be invoked from the inside of a dynamically created slot.
 Example below.

 ```
 slots.create:foo
-   slots.return-value:This becomes the returned value from your slot
+   return-value:This becomes the returned value from your slot
 slots.invoke:foo
 ```